AlayaNetwork/alaya-truffle/docs/source/reference/contract-abstractions.md

 * `deployed()`: Create an instance of `MyContract` that represents the default address managed by `MyContract`.
 * `new()`: Deploy a new version of this contract to the network, getting an instance of `MyContract` that represents the newly deployed instance.

-Each instance is tied to a specific address on the Ethereum network, and each instance has a 1-to-1 mapping from Javascript functions to contract functions.
+Each instance is tied to a specific address on the PlatON network, and each instance has a 1-to-1 mapping from Javascript functions to contract functions.
 For instance, if your Solidity contract had a function defined `someFunction(uint value) {}` (solidity), then you could execute that function on the network like so:

 ```javascript
 let deployed;